1. General

 -

-I am often asked
+I am often asked whether I recommend a malaria prophylaxis.

-had only a stand-by medication till now.
-I do
+I always answer that I had only a stand-by medication till

-not know yet what I will do on my next journey.
-I use to ask on the
+now.
+I do not know yet what I will do on my next journey.
+I

-Internet (see links) and my GP in addition.
-It would be irresponsible
+use to ask on the Internet (see links) and my GP in addition.

-to give you medical advice at this point.
-You must yourself ask
+It would be irresponsible to give you medical advice at this

-about the current situation and take a decision together with your
+take a decision together with your doctor.

-- I incurred a serious wound infection with streptococci
+- I incurred a serious wound infection with

-out only after 5 weeks.
-I advise you therefore to go to a doctor immediately
+cure was carried out only after 5 weeks.
+I advise you therefore

-if you state, that wound (if also so small) does not want to cure
+to go to a doctor immediately if you state, that wound (if also

 4. Accommodation